Plyometrics in Tennis: Science, Research & Application

 Early Phases of Training and Young Athletes

-Although the fast SSC component is more relevant in most athletic movements where producing force quickly is of greater concern (Flanagan 2008), many coaches suggest that programs should first focus on exercises that target the slow component before moving on to fast component exercises.
-This is so because of a better transfer from the former to the latter - i.e. slow SCC activities develop more max force while fast SCC develop RFD (and RFD maximized when an athlete can produce high levels of force & power).
+Although the fast SSC component is more relevant in most athletic movements where producing force quickly is of greater concern (Flanagan 2008), programs should first focus on exercises that target the slow component before moving on to fast component exercises.
+This elicits a better transfer from the former to the latter - i.e. slow SCC activities develop more max force while fast SCC develop RFD (and RFD is maximized when an athlete can produce high levels of force & power).

 When beginning a program, especially if you or your athlete have little experience with off-court training, I can’t stress enough how critical it is to begin with slow SSC activities, at lower intensities and appropriate progressions.
 The tendency is that most coaches want results RIGHT AWAY and jump into plyometric activities that are way too advanced.
 I’ve trained highly ranked ITF juniors (U18) and most weren’t ready for fast, explosive plyometric work.
 Look how simple plyos can be even at the elite level:

-So in the beginning, coaches must focus on jumping and landing techniques, similar to the beginning of Andy's training above, controlling the landing.
-He’s doing it in a single leg manner but this can be done in a double leg variation as well.
+So in the beginning, coaches must focus on jumping and landing techniques, similar to the video above, controlling the landing.
+This is done in a single leg manner but can also be done in a double leg variation.
 Once this ECC landing is executed to an acceptable level, then we can move on to more complex drills (video below).
 If landing poses a problem for an athlete, they won't have the prerequisite ECC strength to store energy and then release that energy into an explosive action.
 Landing can also be done from a standing position or off of a box - both are important in the early part of a program.